Antiochus IV Epiphanes

-Antiochus's accession to the throne was controversial, and he was seen as a usurper by some.
+The son of King Antiochus III the Great, Antiochus IV accession to the throne was controversial, as he was seen as a usurper by some.
 After the death of his brother Seleucus IV Philopator in 175 BC, the "true" heir should have been Seleucus's son Demetrius I. However, Demetrius I was very young and a hostage in Rome at the time, and Antiochus seized the opportunity to declare himself king instead, successfully rallying enough of the Greek ruling class in Antioch to support his claim.
 This helped set a destabilizing trend in the Seleucid Empire in subsequent generations, as an increasing number of claimants tried to usurp the throne.
 After his own death, power struggles between competing lines of the ruling dynasty heavily contributed to the collapse of the empire.

-Antiochus' often eccentric behaviour and capricious actions during his interactions with common people, such as appearing in the public bathhouses and applying for municipal offices, led some of his contemporaries to call him Epimanes (Ἐπιμανής, Epimanḗs, "The Mad"), a wordplay on his title Epiphanes.
+Antiochus's often eccentric behavior and capricious actions led some of his contemporaries to call him Epimanes ("The Mad").

 Biography

 Rise to power

-Antiochus, born around 215 BC, was a son of the Seleucid king Antiochus III the Great.
+Born around 215 BC, Antiochus was a son of the Seleucid king Antiochus III the Great.
+Antiochus appears to have been originally named Mithridates, although this name would be changed either after the death of his elder brother Antiochus or when he eventually ascended the throne.
 As a potential successor to the throne, he became a political hostage of the Roman Republic under the terms of the Treaty of Apamea, concluded in 188 BC.
-After his older brother Seleucus IV Philopator followed their father onto the throne in 187 BC, Antiochus was exchanged for his nephew Demetrius I Soter, the son and heir of Seleucus.
-After this Antiochus lived in Athens, and was there when his brother was assassinated in 175 BC.

-Seleucus was assassinated in September 175 BC by the government minister Heliodorus.
+After his older brother Seleucus IV Philopator succeeded their father onto the throne in 187 BC, Antiochus was exchanged for his nephew Demetrius, the son and heir of Seleucus.
+After this Antiochus lived in Athens and was there when his brother was assassinated in 175 BC by the government minister Heliodorus.

 Heliodorus proclaimed himself regent afterward, essentially giving himself control of the government.
 This arrangement did not last long.
 With the help of king Eumenes II of Pergamum, Antiochus IV traveled from Athens through Asia Minor and reached Syria by November 175 BC.
-Seleucus' legitimate heir Demetrius I Soter was still a hostage in Rome, so Antiochus seized the throne for himself, proclaiming himself co-regent with another son of Seleucus, an infant named Antiochus.
+Seleucus' legitimate heir Demetrius was still a hostage in Rome, so Antiochus seized the throne for himself, proclaiming himself co-regent with another son of Seleucus, an infant named Antiochus.
 (Antiochus, son of Seleucus IV would later die in 170 BC, possibly murdered by Antiochus IV).